DASA-Design/PyDASA/README.md

       3. influence.py: contains the SensitivityHandler class for understanding variance in the coefficients. ✅
       4. model.py: contains de DimMatrix class to solve de dimensional matrix. ✅
       5. phenomena.py: has the main Solver() class of the project 🔶👨‍💻
-      6. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻
+      6. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻⚠️ WORKING HERE⚠️

       ---
    6. **utils**